ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterConsumerStreaming/README.md

 ## Note:
-* Twitter Account handles are included in the config file.
-For any updates in the Twitter Accounts/Hashtags to be modified at the same location ('HASHTAGS' list in the config.py).
-To get these changes reflected, Streaming program has to be recompiled and re-run.

-Once deployed and run, the script should stream the tweets and data is to be published in MongoDB.
+Once deployed and run, the script should consume messages from the broker and publish to MongoDB.